Jaktorów

-The village has a population of 910.

-The last recorded aurochs (Bos taurus primigenius), a female, died in 1627 in the Jaktorów Forest, Poland.
+The last recorded aurochs (Bos primigenius), a female, died in 1627 in the Jaktorów Forest, Poland.
 Also called the urus (in Polish tur), aurochs were the ancestors of domestic cattle, inhabiting Europe, Asia, and North Africa.
 The skull of the last recorded specimen was later looted by the Swedish Army during the Swedish invasion of Poland (1655–1660) and is now in Livrustkammaren in Stockholm.